 Finishing on a note that desperately tries to develop into a profoundly emotional final note, through replaying previous dialogue shared between Bénédicte and Gigi and a PoV shot of a car racing through the streets, the long 130 minutes running time drains the life out of this feature.
 In an alternative reality, one would hope the titular racer would zooms off into the distant away from the claws of the mundane jailbird…

-Racer and Jailbird is out in cinemas on Friday, July 13th.
+Racer and Jailbird is out in cinemas on Friday, July 13th, and then on VoD the following Monday (the 16th).
 Run away from it as fast as you can!